xiaoxingchen505/PIN_AlgorithmWithAug/landmark_detection_PIN/README.md

 The original paper for this idea is published by https://github.com/yuanwei1989/landmark-detection

-The majority of the code is taken from Yuanwei Li's work and some part of code is edited by me.
+The main idea of these code is taken from Yuanwei Li's work and some code is edited by me.

+For training and predicting in PyTorch in this project is done by me.